 The North American Christian Convention is connected to the Restoration Movement.
-It is the annual gathering of a tribe of churches called the Independent Christian Churches (ICC) and Churches of Christ.
+It is the annual gathering of a tribe of churches called the Independent Christian Churches (ICC).
 This is a wonderful group of non-denominational churches who share a common heritage dating back over 200 years.
-Some of the World’s most effective ministries are connected to this brotherhood of churches.
+Some of the world’s most effective ministries are connected to this brotherhood of churches.

 Doug Parks and I owe a huge debt of thanks to this tribe for many reasons.
-It was in these independent, Bible-believing churches that we accepted Christ and our call to ministry.
-It was in these churches that we cut our teeth in ministry and were mentored by some incredible, loving leaders.
-It’s in these churches that we still worship today in Las Vegas.
+It was in these independent, Bible-believing churches that we accepted Christ and the call to ministry.
+It was in these churches that we cut our teeth in ministry and were mentored by great, loving leaders.
+It is in these churches that we still worship today in Las Vegas.

 Here is why we love our spiritual family of origin and how it impacts us and IC:

-Lack of Pretense.
-Because of the nature of their beginning, the ICC’s are traditionally simple and not overly bound by extraneous traditions.
-The movement was formed to strip what was unnecessary from the local church and return it to its Acts 2 roots.
+- Lack of Pretense.
+Because of the nature of their beginnings, the ICC’s are traditionally simple and not overly bound by extraneous traditions.
+The movement was formed to strip the local church of what was unnecessary and return it to its Acts 2 roots.
 The spirit of the movement is non-pretentious and extremely down to earth.
 No church leaders “keep it real” better than the ICC’s.

-Faithful AND Fruitful.
-Recently, Ed Stetzer wrote a blog about the need to balance theological integrity and pragmatism.
-Neither provides the ultimate test for effectiveness.
-Effectiveness in the local church is found in both a commitment to God’s inerrant Word, and awareness of the practical realities of the world in which we minister.
-No group of churches does a better of job of balancing this than the ICC’s.
+- Faithful AND Fruitful.
+Not long ago, Ed Stetzer wrote a blog about the need to balance theological integrity and pragmatism.
+Alone, neither provides the ultimate test for effectiveness.
+Rather, effectiveness in the local church is found in both a commitment to God’s inerrant Word, and awareness of the practical realities of the world in which we minister.
+No group of churches does a better job of balancing these than the ICC’s.
 They are quick to adapt strategies to be more effective without compromising their foundational commitment to scripture.

-Evangelism AND Discipleship.
-We often use the phrase “more and better” to describe our efforts to help churches increase their Kingdom Impact.
+- Evangelism AND Discipleship.
+At IC, we often use the phrase “more and better” to describe our efforts to help churches increase their Kingdom Impact.
 We want both – more and better disciples!
 This commitment to balance definitely comes from our roots in the ICC’s.
 No group better balances a focus on evangelistic preaching while calling believers to increasing surrender to Christ.
-The two go naturally hand in hand in these churches.
+The two naturally go hand in hand in these churches.

-Christians Only, Not the Only Christians.
-I personally resonate deeply with this basic tenant of the ICC’s.
+- Christians Only, Not the Only Christians.
+We resonate deeply with this basic tenant of the ICC’s.
 If we are going to impact the world for Christ, we must do more to link arms as church leaders in new and exciting ways.
-No group is better suited to cross what have been otherwise uncrossable boundaries and unify Christ-followers to the ends of greater Kingdom Impact.
+No group is better suited to cross uncrossable boundaries and unify Christ-followers to the ends of greater Kingdom Impact.
 This belief is baked into IC’s commitment to build a tribe of like-minded leaders from all backgrounds and models of church.

-Keep It Simple.
-I believe in this age of “over-information” we often can be tempted to over-complicate our church leadership strategies.
-I learned to simplify my leadership by growing up in the home of a Christian Church pastor and subsequently joining ICC teams that were strategically focused.
+- Keep It Simple.
+In this digital age of information overload, we’re often tempted to over-complicate our church leadership strategies.
+Growing up in the home of a Christian Church pastor, I learned to simplify my leadership, subsequently joining strategic ICC teams.
 Let’s get the big stuff right!
 Let’s gather for preaching and worship, build life-changing relationships, and send people into the world to impact others in the name of Christ.
-Stripping away complexity is a conviction we got from the ICC’s.
+Stripping away complexity is a conviction we embrace and one we learned from the ICC’s.

-I could go on.
-My spiritual family will always be special to me.
-It’s where I will always call home but it’s also what drives Doug Parks and I to lead IC to bigger and broader impact for Christ.
-Thank you to the North American Christian Convention for gathering us together and reminding us of these roots!!
+Our spiritual family will always be special, the place we will always call home.
+It’s also what continues to drive Doug Parks and me to lead IC to bigger and broader impact for Christ.
+Thank you to the North American Christian Convention for gathering us together in unity and reminding us of this powerful heritage!!